Tehem/matchmaker-go/README.md

 of the listed people's calendars.

-You can follow the steps described [here](https://github.com/googleapis/google-api-nodejs-client#oauth2-client) to setup an OAuth2 clien for the application.
+You can follow the steps described [here](https://github.com/googleapis/google-api-nodejs-client#oauth2-client) to setup an OAuth2 client for the application.

 Copy `client_secret.json.example` into a new `client_secret.json` file and replace values for `client_id`, `client_secret` and `project_id` (id